jdbrowndev/infix-expression-calculator/README.md

 # Overview

-This C# solution can be used to evaluate infix expressions, i.e., arithmetic expressions written in traditional notation, such as (2+3)-4.
+This C# solution contains a calculator for evaluating infix expressions.
+Infix expressions are arithmetic expressions written in traditional notation, such as (2+3)-4.

 The solution is comprised of 3 Visual Studio projects:

 - `InfixExpressionCalculator` - Contains methods for evaluating infix expressions.
 At the core of this project is the shunting-yard algorithm, which is used to convert an infix expression to a postfix expression that can be evaluated using a stack.